 We often get asked, “What bearings do I need?”
 If you’re one of the lucky few, this information can be found:

-- In an owner’s manual,
+- In an owner’s manual

-- On a label/sticker or recent invoice, or,
+- On a label/sticker or recent invoice, or

-- From original manufacturer.
+- From the original manufacturer.

 Bearing Numbers